 Test Security for the Summative ELPAC

 The ELPAC is a secure test.
 All LEA ELPAC coordinators and site ELPAC coordinators are required to read and electronically sign the ELPAC Test Security Agreement and ELPAC Test Security Affidavit prior to accessing test materials.
-All ELPAC test examiners, proctors, and other school staff assisting in the test administration are required to read and electronically sign the ELPAC Test Security Affidavit prior to testing and handling test materials.
+All ELPAC test examiners with access to TOMS are required to read and electronically sign the ELPAC Test Security Affidavit prior to testing and handling test materials.
+Proctors and other school staff assisting in the test administration who have no access to TOMS are required to read and electronically sign the Test Security Affidavit for Non-TOMS Users prior to testing and handling test materials.

 Security of the Test Environment

-A secure online testing environment is possible when a device is restricted from accessing prohibited computer applications (local or internet-based), copying, or otherwise sharing test data.
-A secure online testing environment is necessary to maintain test security and provide a stable testing experience for students across multiple platforms.
+The secure browser provides a secure, online testing environment in which a device is restricted from accessing prohibited computer applications (local or internet-based), copying, or otherwise sharing test data.
+The purposes of this environment are to maintain test security and provide a stable testing experience for students across multiple platforms.
 The security of assessment instruments and the confidentiality of student information are vital to maintaining the validity, reliability, and fairness of the results.

 All test items and test materials are secure and must be appropriately handled.
 Secure handling protects the integrity, validity, and confidentiality of assessment items, prompts, student information, and test results.
 Any deviation in test administration must be reported as a test security incident to ensure the validity of the assessment results.

 In the case of a student cheating, the test examiner must stop the cheating; however, the student may be allowed to complete the remainder of the test.
 After testing, the test examiner must notify the site ELPAC coordinator.
 Do not call the CDE or CalTAC to report student cheating.
-The LEA ELPAC coordinator or site ELPAC coordinator must, instead, file a report using the STAIRS/Appeals process.
+The LEA ELPAC coordinator or site ELPAC coordinator must, instead, report an incident using the STAIRS/Appeals process.

 Table 1 through table 4 describe security requirements for the test environment during various stages of testing.
 The test environment refers to all aspects of the testing situation while students are testing and includes what a student can view, hear, or access (including access via technology).